MBrekhof/LabBI/README.md

 # LabBI
 BI Dashboard for Labware

-This program is intended to provide some experimental BI Sahboard functionality for a Labware 8 database.
+This program is intended to provide some experimental BI Dashboard functionality for a Labware 8 database.
 The information can be usefull for other Labware users, if so please enjoy.

 Note: this program is based on the following:
 - Blazor